aspecker/OTC-drug-tracker/README.md

     * search the open FDA api for the right OTC drug for you

 ### March 23 - Planning and Setup
+* Morning
+    * al and chandler are discussing the data structure
+    * nicole is building the wireframes and converting those into html

 ### March 22 - Project Initialize
 * role distribution: